piiano/vault-demo-react/README.md

 Piiano Vault is the secure home for sensitive personal data.
 It allows you to safely store sensitive personal data in your own cloud environment with automated compliance controls.

-Vault is deployed within your own architecture, next to other DBs used by the applications, and should be used to store the most critical sensitive personal data, such as credit cards and bank account numbers, names, emails, national IDs (e.g. SSN), phone numbers, etc.
+Vault is deployed within your own architecture, next to other DBs used by the applications, and should be used to store or encrypt the most critical sensitive personal data, such as credit cards and bank account numbers, names, emails, national IDs (e.g. SSN), phone numbers, etc.

 The main benefits are:

+- Granular access controls.
+- Field level encryption.
-- Field level encryption, including key rotation.
+- Transparent key management and rotation.
 - Searchability is allowed over the encrypted data.
 - Full audit log for all data accesses.
-- Granular access controls.
 - Easy masking and tokenization of data.
-- Out of the box privacy compliance functionality.
+- Out of the box privacy compliance functionality - DSAR, RTBF.
+- Data minimization and retention.

 More details can be found [on our website](https://piiano.com/pii-data-privacy-vault/) and on the [developers portal](https://piiano.com/docs/).